 Selected Works in Progress

-Joint work with Park Sinchaisri (UC, Berkeley).
+With Park Sinchaisri (UC, Berkeley).

 Building on a distributionally robust optimization framework, we study how the "price of fairness" is affected by uncertainty in the impact of different policies.
 We demonstrate that ignoring uncertainty can systematically bias decisions away from disadvantaged sub-populations.
 We then analyze how information-gathering activities can mitigate this bias and how these activities should optimally be targeted.

-Joint work with Peter Zhang (Carnegie Mellon University).
+With Peter Zhang (Carnegie Mellon University).